 Nuclear Power - Examined the impact of the nuclear power plant life extensions and power uprates on decommissioning costs and collections policies.
 Evaluated utility decommissioning cost estimates and cost collection plans.
+Examined the reasonableness of utility decisions to sell nuclear power assets and evaluated the value received as a result of the auctioning of those plants.
 Investigated the significance of the increasing ownership of nuclear power plants by multiple tiered holding companies with limited liability company subsidiaries.
 Investigated the potential safety consequences of nuclear power plant structure, system, and component failures.

 Electric Industry Regulation and Markets - Investigated whether new generating facilities that were built for a deregulated subsidiary should be included in the rate base of a regulated utility.
 Evaluated the reasonableness of proposed utility power purchase agreements with deregulated affiliates.
 Investigated the prudence of utility power purchases in deregulated markets.
 Examined whether generating facilities experienced more outages following the transition to a deregulated wholesale market in New England.
-Evaluated the reasonableness of nuclear and fossil plant sales and the auctions of power purchase agreements.
+Evaluated the reasonableness of nuclear and fossil plant sales, auctions, and power purchase agreements.
 Analyzed the impact of proposed utility mergers on market power.
 Assessed the reasonableness of contract provisions and terms in proposed power supply agreements.